kerblammo/PostSecBot/README.md

 }
  ```

+ Once again inside *src* directory, you will need to update *owner.json* to include your username and id number.
+To get your id number, activate developer mode in discord (Settings > Appearance > Developer Mode) then right click on your profile and select 'Copy ID'.

  Note that when making changes to your branch, you **never** want to copy your bot token or the contents of users.

  To run the bot, navigate to the open a shell in the *src* directory and run the command: